Gisela Abbam: Career

 She was a key part of the team that successfully negotiated trade policy at WTO on the elimination of tariffs on key medical devices to enable increased access for patients in 80 countries.

 She was the Director of Strategic Partnerships and Company Officer for Abt Associates, one of the top 20 global research firms and top 40 International development innovators.

 She has been the inaugural Executive in her last four roles and is successful at creating new functions and making them commercially viable.

 She also guest lectures at University College London.
 She has also guest lectured at Leeds Business School.

 As Chair of BSA, she led a focus on health science and engaging the public considering the scientific evidence in relation to their during COVID.

 As Chair of Council of the General Pharmaceutical Council (GPhC) the regulator for Pharmacy she is responsible for the strategic direction and governance of the 92,000 plus pharmacy professionals.

 She has hosted roundtables across the country to engage the profession and listen to their concerns.
 She launched the new 5 year strategy at the Houses of Parliament in June, 2025 with Steve Race MP and Stephen Kinnock MP and Minister of State for Care.

+She is a founding Trustee of The Dove Foundation for Global Change, a policy-driven charity that works with governments and the private sector to shape implementable policy, while also running on-the-ground programmes for communities.
+Its present focus is on improving outcomes for women and girls set up in the memory of Abbam's Aunt Mabel Dove, run by Abbam's daughter, Tiffany Dove-Abbam.